composer/composer/doc/04-schema.md

 ### autoload-dev <span>([root-only](04-schema.md#root-package))</span>

-This section allows to define autoload rules for development purposes.
+This section allows defining autoload rules for development purposes.

 Classes needed to run the test suite should not be included in the main autoload rules to avoid polluting the autoloader in production and when other people use